Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 Café SOMA in Kiso-Fukushima doesn't only serve delicious food, it is also a gallery showcasing local craftsmenship | Photo by Jennie Ryken

 While hiking the Nakasendo is a highlight of any visit to the region, there are also several other activities and attractions to enjoy along the way.
-Here are our suggestions:
+Here are our suggestions.

 If you are after locally produced souvenirs, apart from sake or miso, here are some other suggestions:

 • Kiso-Hiragawa is synonymous with Kiso Shikki (Japanese lacquerware made in the Kiso Valley).
-Even the medals of the 1998 Olympic Games in Nagano were made from Kiso Shikki.
+Even the medals from the 1998 Olympic Games in Nagano were made from Kiso Shikki.
 There are 150 Shikki companies in and around Kiso-Hiragawa employing over 700 people.
 The products are sold in small shops all over town.

 • Or buy a wooden comb (Orokugushi) hand-made in Yabuhara from Japanese Green Alder, a 300-year-old tradition.
 There is a small workshop beside the railway line, about 400 metres past the Nakasendo turn-off that takes you below the railway line and into the mountains.